-Stop in at Vahalla Pure for a Revelstoke Rocks Guidebook, written by local climber, Ruedi Beglinger.
+Stop in at Vahalla Pure for a Revelstoke Rocks Guidebook written by mountain guide, Ruedi Beglinger.
 Some crags aren’t well signed, and this book has excellent information on how to get to the various zones.

 Revelstoke Rock Climbing – Locals Tip

-Without the gear and the knowhow, it’s pretty hard to start out in this sport.
-We recommend taking a lesson or a course, and let the experts show you the ropes, literally.
+Without the gear and the know-how, it’s pretty hard to start out in this sport.
+We recommend taking a lesson, and let the professional guides show you the ropes, literally.
 If you are an experienced climber looking for partners, the Revelstoke Climbers Facebook Page is a good place to start as is the ACC Columbia Mountains section website.

 New route development and updated information on Revelstoke rock climbing is available on the Revelstoke Climbers Access Society website.